-Springfield Wednesday Newsletter - November 12th, 2025
+Springfield Wednesday Newsletter - December 10th

-Onto What is going on this week!
+Onto - what’s going on this week…

 Kids Birth to 5 years old.